lareza-farhan-wanaghi/gophercises/readme.md

 - Open a terminal session and go to the deck directory.<br/><br/>
 ![deck1](readme_images/deck1.png)

 - Run the main.go file in the main directory.
 (By default, the program creates a deck of suit cards with no joker included and sorts the deck based on the ascending order of the card IDs.
-Use the j flag to specify the number of jokers and the s flag to point out the index of the built-in sorting algorithms that will be used)<br/><br/>
+Use the j flag to specify the number of jokers and the s flag to point out the index of the built-in sorting algorithms that will be used to sort the deck)<br/><br/>
 ![deck2](readme_images/deck2.png)